opendocsg/slw-judgments-backfill/2004_SGHC_98/report.md

 **_Close of the Prosecution’s case_**

 11     At the end of the Prosecution’s case, the trial judge rightly found that there was evidence to establish the essential ingredients of the offence under s 420 of the Penal Code (Cap 224, 1985 Rev Ed).
-These ingredients, set out in _Gunasegeran s/o Pavadaisamy v PP_ [1997] 3 SLR 969 and approved in _Chua Kian Kok v PP_ [1999] 2 SLR 542, are that:
+These ingredients, set out in _Gunasegeran s/o Pavadaisamy v PP_ <span class="citation">[1997] 3 SLR 969</span> and approved in _Chua Kian Kok v PP_ <span class="citation">[1999] 2 SLR 542</span>, are that:

  (a) The victim must be deceived;